Teefmummy/tournament-maker/README.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+A tournament bracket maker that could be used by tournament organizers for tracking winners and statistics on games played.

 ## Wireframes

 Include images of your wireframes.
 (https://)

+## User Stories

+##### Landing Page
+User can login (or skip) to create a tournament.
+#### Tournament Creation Screen
+User can choose number of players (4/8/16), which sport or game, or best of 1, 3, or 5 games.
+User enters competitors names based on previous selections.
+#### Tournament Page
+User sees a bracket organized with players names put into matches User clicks on matchup to edit the matchup and select a winner.
+User sees the winner move on to the next matchup.
+They can not click on the match until it is populated with 2 players.
+User can hit a reset button to reset the bracket to original state.
+#### (Post MVP) Match Edit Page
+User can enter points scored by each team And select Winner

 ## Priority Matrix

-Include a full list of features that have been prioritized based on the `Time and Importance` Matix.
+Include a full list of features that have been prioritized based on the `Time and Importance` Matrix.